 Multnomah County has been the site of Pride celebrations each third weekend in June since 1976.
 As an organization, the County has celebrated Pride annually since 1992.
 Multnomah County’s Office of Diversity and Equity sponsors PRISM and Queer and Trans People of Color (QTPOC), two Employee Resource Groups that serve more than 200 LGBTQ+ employees and ally members who contribute to the ongoing mission of inclusion and equity in Multnomah County.

-A panel of speakers representing Prism, Multnomah County’s LGBTQ+ employee resource group, and other members of the community shared their experiences with the Board in a virtual meeting.
+A panel of speakers representing the QTPOC employee resource group and other members of the community shared their experiences with the Board in a virtual meeting.
 Despite all the advancements the LGBTQ+ community has experienced, participants said, more needs to be done to achieve justice.

 “For me, one of the major struggles right now is overall acceptance in general for trans women of color,” said Alexxis Robinson-Woods, the services director at Bradley Angle.
 “As much as I would like to be wonderfully excited about it, I struggle right now with the fact that we have a lot more work to do than I thought that we did.”